Back to Glossary

 Nightmares

-Vivid and distressing dreams during sleep, often experienced frequently after trauma.
+Vivid and distressing dreams that occur during sleep, often experienced frequently after trauma.

 Details